astronomer/docs/astro/set-up-scim-provisioning.md

     ![Azure user mappings with only the correct 3 attributes listed](/img/docs/azure-mappings.png)

-1. Click **Test connection** in the Azure AD application management menu to confirm your connection to the SCIM endpoint.
+1. Click **Test connection** in the Microsoft Entra ID application management menu to confirm your connection to the SCIM endpoint.

 </TabItem>
 </Tabs>